 Systems for modern applications require dynamic computing resources for various workload with a different type of datasets and a collection of software work together to complete tasks on IaaS, PaaS, SaaS or FaaS.
-Building a cluster of virtual machines is inevitable to accelerate computation speed for these applications but there are challenging tasks to deploy, configure and manage systems in a virtualized environment or high performance computing (HPC).
-DevOps tools provide automated software deployment and continuous integration, yet computing environments and resources for applications need to be prepared manually by system administrator and application developer because of dependency hell.
-Template-based infrastructure provisioning permits a repeatable build of a virtual system but the execution of applications is separated from the system built which has no trace of workloads.
-In this dissertation, we combine these two approaches to fully automate from preparing environments to running workload of applications in a structured way which results in building software defined sub systems (SDS) with scripting for automated deployment.
+Building a cluster of virtual machines is inevitable to accelerate computation speed for these applications but there are challenging tasks to deploy, configure and manage systems in a virtualized environment or high performance computing.
+DevOps tools provide automated software deployment and continuous integration yet computing environments and resources for applications need to be prepared manually by system administrator and application developer because of dependency hell.
+Template-based infrastructure provisioning permits an repeatable build of a virtual system but the execution of applications is separated from the system built which has no trace of workloads.
+In this dissertation, we combine these two approaches to fully automate from preparing environments to running workload of applications in a structured way which results in building software defined systems (SDS) on HPC and Clouds.